 HVDC GREEN: HVDC GRid for intErconnEcting Nusantara

-InfoStart date: 1 September, 2021 End date: 31 August, 2024 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 20-M02AAU Countries: Indonesia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: Universitas Gadjah Mada (UGM), Indonesia PT PLN (Persero), Indonesia Project website: go to website (the site might be inactive) Project coordinator: Filipe Faria da Silva Total grant: 4,662,139 DKK
+InfoStart date: 1 September, 2021 End date: 31 August, 2024 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 20-M02AAU Countries: Indonesia Thematic areas: Energy, Lead institution: Aalborg University (AAU), Denmark Partner institutions: Universitas Gadjah Mada (UGM), Indonesia PT PLN (Persero), Indonesia Project website: go to website (the site might be inactive) Project coordinator: Filipe Faria da Silva Total grant: 4,662,139 DKK

 Indonesia electricity demand is to increase 76% in the next 10 years.
 As of today, the majority of electricity consumption is in Java, where the majority of people (56%) and industry locates.
 Currently, 69.5% of the energy in Java already comes from coal-fired power plants.
 Indonesia should reduce the use of coal due to negative impacts on local environment and health such as: CO2 emission, decrease in fish catches and agricultural yields, and premature deaths.
 One way is to use renewable energy sources (RES).
 However, Java has limited space and resources, while other islands have large potential (up to 209 GW) and low demand.
 HVDC-VSC technology has the ability to transmit large amounts of power with high degree of flexibility and reliability.
 In the Indonesian context, the technology shows very high potential, because it can transmit large quantities of power between electrical islands and over wide water bodies.
 HVDC links would allow transmitting carbon-neutral power from islands where its generation is more efficient and viable to those with high consumption, while improving the grid reliability by increasing the level of interconnection.